kanidm/site/content/_index.md

 ## Features

 - Webauthn (passkeys) for secure cryptographic authentication
-- Oauth2/OIDC Authentication provider for web SSO
+- OAuth2/OIDC Authentication provider for web SSO
-- Oauth Application Portal/Gateway allowing easy access to linked applications
+- OAuth Application Portal/Gateway allowing easy access to linked applications
-- Linux/Unix integration with offline authentication
+- Linux/UNIX integration with offline authentication
-- SSH key distribution to Linux/Unix systems
+- SSH key distribution to Linux/UNIX systems
 - RADIUS for network and VPN authentication
 - Read only LDAPS gateway for Legacy Systems
 - Complete CLI tooling for Administration
-- User Self Service the WebUI
+- User Self Service via the WebUI

-## Documentation / Getting Started / Install
+## Documentation / Getting Started / Support

 If you want to read more about what Kanidm can do, you should [read our documentation](https://kanidm.github.io/kanidm/stable/).

+A quick [getting start guide](https://kanidm.github.io/kanidm/stable/quickstart.html) is available.

 We also have a set of
 [support guidelines](https://github.com/kanidm/kanidm/blob/master/project_docs/RELEASE_AND_SUPPORT.md)
-for what the project team will support
+for what the project team will support.

 ## Code of Conduct / Ethics